 - 4. To interview and counsel the student and to place him/her on scholastic non-cognitive probation; - 5.
 To interview the student and require that the student repeat a course in which problems arose or take other remedial steps; - 6.
-To interview the student and require that student to repeat the entire academic year; - 7.
+To interview the student and require that student to repeat the entire academicyear; - 7.
 To interview the student and recommend his/her dismissal from the school; or - 8.
 To interview the student and take other steps deemed appropriate by the SAPP Committee.

-Student Date ISM MD student must dem r, moral reasoning, honesty - of elements is on the reverse of the nains below that include the listed e iis form.
-Please comment on streng onstrate appropriate skills and beha ths, weaknesses and sug gestions for Professionalism Acceptable Unacceptable Responsibility Ethical behavior Maturity Personal Appearance Comments Interpersonal and Communication Skills Communications Demeanor Authority Comments Life-long learning (practice-based learning) Attentiveness Inquisitiveness Comments Teamwork (systems-based practice) Cooperation Future potential Adherence to laws and sta (moral turpitude) undards Comments Faculty name Signature Provide copy to course director.
-If sum nmative (final) evaluation, also to be sub- mitted to Student Affairs.
+Student Date Throughout training, an MSM MD student must demonstrate medical professionalism including ethical behavior, moral reasoning, honesty, integrity, dependability, and commitment to service. of elements is on the reverse of this ains below that include the listed elem form.
+Please comment on strengths, astrate appropriate skills and behavior weaknesses and suggestion ons for Professionalism Acceptable Unacceptable Responsibility Ethical behavior Maturity Personal Appearance Comments Interpersonal and Communication Skills Communications Demeanor Authority Comments Life-long learning (practice-based learning) Attentiveness Inquisitiveness Comments Teamwork (systems-based practice) Cooperation Future potential Adherence to laws and stand (moral turpitude) dards Comments Faculty name Signature native (final) evaluation, also to be submitt ed to Student Affairs.